fausecteam/ctf-gameserver-ansible/README.md

 1. `ctf-gameserver-db-prolog`: Must run before all other roles, as it creates their databases.
 2. `ctf-gameserver-web`: Initializes the main database, therefore it should be next.
 3. `ctf-gameserver-db-epilog`: Must run after `ctf-gameserver-web`.
-4. `ctf-gameserver-controller`, `ctf-gameserver-submission` and `ctf-gameserver-checker`: The ordering between these does not really matter.
+4. `ctf-gameserver-controller`, `ctf-gameserver-submission`, `ctf-gameserver-checker`, and `ctf-gameserver-vpnstatus`: The ordering between these does not really matter.

 ### Variables
 The roles' behavior can be tuned with various Ansible variables.
 You can set these [wherever you set variables](https://docs.ansible.com/ansible/2.4/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable) for your playbook, for example at the group and host level or even in [Ansible Vault](http://docs.ansible.com/ansible/2.4/vault.html).